Fowlpox in Chickens: Causes & Treatment

 Noticing some black spots on a chicken’s comb doesn’t always mean you are dealing with a dry pox infection in your flock.
 Usually, black spots are just peck marks.
 We composed a long list of causes for black spots on a chicken’s comb.

-The wet, diphtheritic form of fowlpox does not manifest itself on the outer skin but in the respiratory tract.
-It causes a yellowish plaque in the mouth and throat of the chicken.
+The wet, diphtheritic form of fowlpox does not manifest on the outer skin but in the upper gastrointestinal and respiratory tract.
+It causes a yellowish plaque in the chicken’s mouth, throat, windpipe, and esophagus.

 The plaque starts with small white spots turning yellow and growing into large patches.
 They can grow so large that the chicken can’t swallow anymore.
 Chickens can have difficulty breathing and yawn with an open beak.

 Usually, a chicken catches either the dry or the wet variant, but they can occur together.
-If there is a pox infection in the flock, both forms can occur simultaneously.
+Both forms can coincide when there is a pox infection in the flock.

 How to Treat Fowlpox